jorisvandenbossche/course-python-geospatial/notebooks/91_package_rasterio.md

 data_file = "./data/herstappe/raster/2020-09-17_Sentinel_2_L1C_True_color.tiff"
 ```

+xarray provides the `open_dataset` and `open_dataarray` functions to read data.
+When reading with `engine="rasterio"`, the underlying rasterio method is used under the hood.
+It is also possible to use the Rasterio read data methods as well:

 ```{code-cell} ipython3
 with rasterio.open(data_file) as src:
     herstappe_data = src.read([1, 2, 3], out_dtype=float, masked=False) # Note the float as output